AnthonyBeCode/Hamilton-promo-3/01-La-prairie/README.md

 ## Exercice : Markdown

-Do the following exercice about markdown : [Markdown-Warm up](./markdown-warmup.md)
+Do the following exercice about markdown : [Markdown warm up](./markdown-warmup.md)

 ## Git and GitHub